zzwx/fresh/README.md

 Fresher is a command-line tool that builds and (re)starts your web application every time you save a Go or template file.

-It have been forked from [fresh](https://github.com/gravityblast/fresher) because the author [Andrea Franz](http://gravityblast.com) set it was unmanteined.
+It has been forked from [fresh](https://github.com/gravityblast/fresher) because the author [Andrea Franz](http://gravityblast.com) set it was unmaintained.

 If the web framework you are using supports the Fresher runner, it will show build errors on your browser.